lkcozy/weekly/docs/2022/issue-127.md

 ![](https://raw.githubusercontent.com/FraunhoferIOSB/FROST-Server/master/docs/images/FROST-Server-darkgrey.png)

-The FRaunhofer Opensource SensorThings-Server is the first complete, open-source implementation of the OGC SensorThings API Part 1: Sensing.
+The FRaunhofer Opensource SensorThings-Server is the first complete, open-source OGC SensorThings API Part 1: Sensing.

 3. [The Role of UX and UI in GIS](https://www.gislounge.com/the-role-of-ux-and-ui-in-gis/)

 ![](https://cdn.shortpixel.ai/spai/w_810+q_glossy+ret_img+to_webp/https://www.gislounge.com/wp-content/uploads/2022/03/google-earth-screenshot.jpg)

 The nature of GIS is heavily intertwined with the world of design.
-Maps themselves are a user interface, and a user experience, serving as a visual tool to communicate and provide insight on a specific region and subject.
+Maps are a user interface and a user experience, serving as a visual tool to communicate and provide insight into a specific region and subject.

-Jeff Siarto of Element 84 discusses with the MapScaping Podcast `how design is present and changing in the geospatial industry`.
+Jeff Siarto of Element 84 discusses with the MapScaping Podcast `how design is present and changing in the geospatial industry.`

-A key aspect to designing an experience for a GIS application is `having an understanding of the audience`.
-Who will be using the map, and what will they be using it for?
+A key aspect of designing an experience for a GIS application is `understanding of the audience .`Who will be using the map, and what will they use it for?
 Planning to predict and meet the needs of your niche provides a superior user experience with a higher chance of creating a returning customer.

 4. [Public World Atlas with 2,500 Datasets](https://towardsdatascience.com/ive-built-a-public-world-atlas-with-2-500-datasets-to-explore-8b9ae799e345)

 ![](https://miro.medium.com/max/700/1*Dey-gEpf3fHfsxMjksUM0Q.png)

 This site is a window to thousands of datasets.
-Gazing through this 'window' you can see the data as it should be seen: through powerful visualisations like maps and charts.
-With over 12 million data points spanning 100 categories, find a dataset that interests you and analyse it using a suite of interactive charts.
-All data is fully sourced and available for download.
+Gazing through this 'window', you can see the data as it should be seen: through powerful visualizations like maps and charts.
+With over 12 million data points spanning 100 categories, find a dataset that interests you and analyze it using a suite of interactive charts.
+All data is entirely sourced and available for download.
 I

 5. [Greppo](https://github.com/greppo-io/greppo)

 ![](https://miro.medium.com/max/1400/1*roDG3MBZhff1om23mZmU1w.gif)

-Greppo is an open-source Python framework for building geospatial web-apps.
-It provides ready to use frontend and backend components as functions that act as an API between the frontend interactive component and the bound backend variable.
+Greppo is an open-source Python framework for building geospatial web apps.
+It provides ready-to-use frontend and backend components as functions that act as an API between the interactive frontend component and the bound backend variable.

 [A geospatial dashboard built by Greppo](https://towardsdatascience.com/build-a-geospatial-dashboard-in-python-using-greppo-60aff44ba6c9)